The 2026 Pegasus Photography Retreat

 Register

-All About the Pegasus Photography Workshop
+All About the Pegasus Photography Retreat

 The exciting thing about "Making Pegasus" is the unique horse experience.
 Nowhere else in the world can you be with the selection of breeds and breed crosses all in one place!
 If you're fascinated by the land where art and science meet, you'll be in your element at the Davis Ranch.
 Every single horse is loved and revered for their personality, beauty, and traits.
 Greg Davis' unique equine genetics research (collaborating with institutions such as U.C.
 Davis) seeks answers to which genes produce which characteristics, mapping the DNA, and observing the results of new genetic crosses.
 You will get to photograph these equine wonders, and learn all about the Pegasus Project.